The Product Manager vs. the Technical Product Manager

 Yes, there are many similarities.
 And any good product manager will want to stretch and expand their breadth of knowledge into new areas.
 It is what separates rock-star PMs from their ho-hum counterparts — an insatiable desire to learn and grow.

-However, there are often some nuanced differences between a product manager and technical product manager.
+However, I often see some nuanced differences between a product manager and technical product manager.

 Technical product manager